 In August 2020, Chris and The Rankings Podcast interviewed marketing genius Seth Godin, the best-selling author of 19 books and host of the renowned Akimbo podcast.
 Like he does in all his books and podcasts, Seth delivered specific and actionable advice that was “outside the box” of traditional thinking.

 As a huge fan of Seth (and Chris), I was glued to my speakers furiously trying to absorb the golden nuggets of marketing and business advice, which, in Seth’s case, is rarely specific to the legal profession.
 For fellow marketing junkies, it was truly the rarest of opportunities.

-Chris’ company’ Rankings.io is focused on SEO for the plaintiff’s lawyers, so the content of the conversation was focused on this practice area.
-But for the most part, much of the advice Seth gives is applicable to any practice area.
+Chris’ company’, Rankings.io, focuses on SEO for plaintiff’s lawyers so the conversation was focused on this practice area.
+But much of Seth’s advice was applicable to any practice.

 Here are Seth Godin’s top seven marketing tips for lawyers (in his own words), starting with my absolute favorite:

 1. The pursuit of justice, creating restoration in clients’ lives and referrals.